Rostyslav2022/Challenge_portfolio_pati/README.md

 **Being that the modern world does not stand still and the world of computer technology is developing rapidly, and that is why I decided to try myself in something new.
 I want to feel these changes is not from the Google page.
-From the project I expect new knowledge and opportunities.
+From the project I expect new knowledge and opportunities.**

-_Thank you very much for participating in your project:)_**
+_Thank you very much for participating in your project:)_

-## Task 2: Selectors
+## Task 2: Selectors.

 _**logo_scouts_panel_xpath**_
 * //*[@id="__next"]/div[1]/main/div[3]/div[1]/div/div[1]